 Oxford Bach Choir

 Founded in 1896, this 200-voice ensemble is one of the UK’s best known amateur choirs.
-It’s chief conductor is Nicholas Cleobury who lives in Steeple Aston.
+From 1997 until 2015 it’s chief conductor was Nicholas Cleobury who lives in Steeple Aston.
 The choir gives three or four performances each year and most of these are in the Sheldonian Theatre.